AhmedSamirNU/Smart-Parking-System-ATmega32/README.md

 The system is designed to automate a parking gate using an **ATmega32 Microcontroller**, providing automatic vehicle detection, slot management, gate control, emergency handling, and non-volatile memory storage.

-The main goal of this project is to simulate a real-world smart parking solution using different embedded peripherals and communication modules.
+The main goal of this project is to implement a real-world smart parking solution using different embedded peripherals and communication protocols.

 ---